 Experience the joy and empowering exhilaration of moving through creative flow sequences.
 Expand your understanding of the body’s potential to move with dynamic breath work, structural integrity and energetic awareness.
-Students will be encouraged to personalize their practice by exploring unique transitions to flow in and out yoga asanas.
-We will work on core strength so that we can play with inversions and arm balances (or appropriate modifications).
-Final relaxation will provide for integration of our practice allowing you to move through your day with clarity, compassion and ease.
+Students will be encouraged to personalize their practice by exploring unique transitions to flow in and out of yoga asanas.
+You will work on core strength so that you can play with inversions and arm balances (or appropriate modifications).
+Final relaxation will provide for integration of the practice, allowing you to move through your day with clarity, compassion and ease.

-AcroYoga blends the spiritual wisdom of yoga, the loving kindness of Thai massage, and the dynamic power of Acrobatics.
+AcroYoga blends the spiritual wisdom of yoga, the loving kindness of Thai massage and the dynamic power of Acrobatics.
 These three ancient lineages form the foundation of a unique new practice that cultivates trust, connection and playfulness.
-Our highest aim is to bring individuals into a state of union with themselves, with each other, and with the divine.
-From this place of mutual support the true self can be realized, honored and shared for the benefit of all.
+Our highest aim is to bring individuals into a state of union with themselves, with each other and with the divine.
+From this place of mutual support the true Self can be realized, honored and shared for the benefit of all.
 Beginner - Intermediate level class.
 No partner necessary.
-Wednesdays, 7:15-8:45pm & Sundays, 12-1:30pm
+Sundays, 12:30-2:30pm

 This class is suitable for anyone who would like a gentle, slower paced, stress reducing yoga class.
 The yoga poses will be gentle; mostly floor and wall work with yoga props for comfort.
 Deep breathing will be taught.
 This type of yoga helps to trigger the parasympathetic nervous system also known as the PNS.
 Stimulating the PNS helps to lower heart rate, blood pressure, stimulates the immune system and much, much more.
 Individuals with physical injuries or limitations, such as arthritis, diabetes and mental stress will find this class both helpful and enjoyable.
 Suitable for postnatal and prenatal.
 We offer weekly Gentle Forrest, Gentle Vinyasa and Gentle Yin classes.

 How often do you stop, truly relax, and connect with yourself?